It’s a gorgeous day to find out the different health benefits of saffron.

 There’s also an animal study that showed saffron extracts helped improve vision and blood flow to the eyes.

-15. Saffron Has Qualities That May Fight Depression
+15. Saffron May Have Qualities That May Fight Depression

 These natural compounds found in plants can have possible antidepressant properties.

-Saffron has many certain effects on your body that can boost your production of energy.
+Saffron has many effects on your body that can boost your production of energy.

 Carotenoids in this herb improve your body’s energy supply and power.